exercism/blog/posts/slimline-september.md

 - Used for text processing, system administration, and more

-## What makes these languages interesting from a programming perspectuve?
+## What makes these languages interesting from a programming perspective?

 Most languages are dynamically typed and interpreted, which fits well with their scripting nature.
 That said, there are some exceptions, especially in the supported paradigms.